AngelFP/VisualPIC/README.md

 ##### 1.2.
 Methods to create

-First of all, I have to say that the way in which data loading is implemented in this class might be a bit ugly, but it's the best I could do in the sort time I had until now to develop this tool.
+First of all, I have to say that the way in which data loading is implemented in this class might be a bit ugly, but it's the best I could do in the short time I had until now to develop this tool.

-Under the section "Specific data loaders", we will have to create a subsection for the new code in whgich we wil create 3 method.
+Under the section "Specific data loaders", we will have to create a subsection for the new code in which we wil create 3 methods.
 As an example, this is what it looks like for Osiris:

 ```python
 """